golang/vscode-go/docs/debugging.md

 ```

 <p align="center"><img src="images/debug-output.png" alt="Go Debug output channel" width="100%"></p>
 If you are having issues with seeing logs and/or suspect problems in the extension's integration, you can start the Delve DAP server from a separate terminal and configure the extension to directly connect to it.
-Please remember to file an issue if you encounter any logging-related issues.
+Please remember to [file an issue](https://github.com/golang/vscode-go/issues/new) if you encounter any logging-related problems.

 ```
 $ dlv-dap dap --listen=:12345 --log --log-output=dap